 Things are not always as they seem.

-Jesus looked at the rich man overtaken with greed, and Jesus loved him.
+Jesus looked at the rich man overtaken with power and greed, and Jesus loved him.

 Scott’s latest book, A Gentle Answer: Our ‘Secret Weapon’ in an Age of Us-Against-Them

 is now available for individuals, discussion groups, and churches.

 Sign up to receive Scott’s weekly post in your email inbox.

 Browse and learn about all of Scott’s books.